prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 > Beyond the fine line of the horizons, over the curve of the globe, the
 > shoulder of the earth, were other ranches, equally vast, and beyond
 > these, others, and beyond these, still others, the immensities
-> multiplying, lengthening out vaster and vaster.
+> multiplying, lengthening out vaster and vaster.[@norris_octopus:_1986 46-7]

 What was just “illimitable” becomes, somehow, “mere foreground,” because the purview is no longer the framed landscape, but the “measureless ranch of vision”---vision serving double-duty here as literal visual perception and “vision” in the sense of imaginative extrapolation.
-The ranches spread out in front of Presley, however endless they seem, matter most in what they indicate, the endlessly repeating ranches, the scale of which only becomes apprehensible when the frame is widened enough, encompasses enough, that one can see the “curve of the globe.”
+The ranches spread out in front of Presley, however endless they seem, matter most in what they indicate, the endlessly repeating ranches beyond what's visible, the scale of which only becomes apprehensible when the frame is widened enough, encompasses enough, that one can see the “curve of the globe.”
 In other words, Norris must invoke an image of planetarity to account